Lady Gaga videography

-American singer Lady Gaga has released three video albums and has been featured in over thirty music videos.
+American singer Lady Gaga has released three video albums and has been featured in over fifty music videos.
 From her debut album The Fame (2008), she released music videos for the singles "Just Dance", "Poker Face", "Eh, Eh", "LoveGame", and "Paparazzi".
-In the latter, she portrays a doomed starlet taking revenge on her lover.
+In the latter, Gaga portrays a doomed starlet taking revenge on her lover.
 She also shot a video for the album's promotional single "Beautiful, Dirty, Rich".
-She reissued her first album as The Fame Monster (2009), preceded by a music video for the lead single "Bad Romance", which won a Grammy Award for Best Music Video and seven MTV Video Music Awards, including Video of the Year in 2010.
+Gaga reissued her first album as The Fame Monster (2009), preceded by a music video for the lead single "Bad Romance", which won a Grammy Award for Best Music Video and seven MTV Video Music Awards, including Video of the Year in 2010.
 The following year, Jonas Åkerlund directed the music video for "Telephone"—a continuation of "Paparazzi"—which was shot as a short film.
-The video received an MTV Video Music Award for Video of the Year nomination, and was named the Best Music Video of the Decade by Billboard in January 2015.
+It received an MTV Video Music Award for Video of the Year nomination, and was named the Best Music Video of the Decade by Billboard in January 2015.
 For her 2010 video "Alejandro", Gaga received positive reviews from critics, though she was criticized by the Catholic League that alleged blasphemy.

 Gaga's second studio album Born This Way (2011) released the music video for the eponymous lead single, in which she gives birth to a new race.
 The music video won the Best Female Video and Best Video with a Social Message awards at the 2011 MTV Video Music Awards.
 In the following video, "Judas", she portrays Mary Magdalene, and Norman Reedus plays the title role.
 The video for "The Edge of Glory" consists mostly of interchanging shots of Gaga dancing and singing on the street and was considered the simplest of her career.
 In the same year, she released "You and I", which focuses on her trying to get her boyfriend back in Nebraska.
 She also introduces her male alter ego Jo Calderone in the video.
 Gaga directed her 14-minute video for the final single "Marry the Night", which narrates her story to find success in the music industry, but she ultimately suffers setback.